 - 4) Indifference curve analysis fails to explain, how consumer behave when he has to make a choice among alternative combinations which involve risk or uncertainty of expectation.
 In order to choose among uncertain combinations, quantitative measurement of utility is required to determine whether the risk is worth taking.
 In these situations, cardinal measurement of utility can prove to be helpful to explain consumer behaviour. - 5) Indifference curve analysis is based on absurd and unrealistic combinations.
 When consumer considers various combinations of two commodities, then some of the combinations are meaningless and it is not possible to apply theses combinations in the real life. - 6) Indifference curve analysis can easily explain consumer behaviour in respect of two commodities but when consumer considers more than two commodities, this analysis becomes complex in nature. - 7) Schumpeter has said that indifference curve is not based on real life experiences rather on imaginary combinations.
 Every time, it is not possible for a consumer to do calculations and decide like a computer as to which combination of two commodities he would like. - 8) The indifference map is considered to be hypothetical as is not based on observed market behaviour.
 It is not objective in nature rather subjective as it does not set up functions and curves in purely objective terms.
-Purely objective indifference curves are possible only if quantitative data is obtained.
-The logical structure of indifference curve analysis is such that it is almost impossible to measure indifference curves quantitatively.
-Although efforts have been made to quantify indifference curve but not successful. - 9) Indifference curve analysis is based on the weak ordering hypothesis i.e., consumers can be indifferent among a large number of combinations.
-However, according to Prof. Samuelson, it is not possible to find many situations of indifference in real world.
-The weak ordering makes it subjective in nature.
-However ordinal analysis is certainly better than cardinal analysis as it is based on fewer assumptions.
+Purely objective indifference curves can be possible only if it is possible to obtain quantitative data.
+The logical structure of indifference curve analysis is such that it is almost impossible to measure indifference curves in quantitative terms.
+Although efforts have been made to quantify indifference curve but not successful. - 9) Indifference curve analysis is based on the weak ordering hypothesis i.e., a consumer can be indifferent among a large number of combinations.But, according to Prof. Samuelson, it is not possible to find many situations of indifference in real world.
+The weak ordering makes it subjective in nature.But ordinal analysis is certainly better than cardinal analysis as it is based on fewer assumptions.

-4.7 Comparison of Cardinal Utility Analysis and Indifference Curve Analysis
+6.3 Comparison of Cardinal Utility Analysis and Indifference Curve Analysis